githubstevenlau/catapult/README.md

 tests for mandatory and nullable fields.
 Test for acceptable lengths for the field entries.
 2. Test functionality for author posts: test for create, read, update and delete for post items
 ### Book
-1. Basic create, read, update and delete functionality for items in the Book object
+1. Basic create, read, update and delete functionality for items in the Book object.

-### Negative test
+### Negative tests
 These are tests that ensure that there is correct error handling.
 For example:
 - read, update and delete on items that do not exist